The TASEP speed process: Introduction

 In the ASEP particles jump one site to the right at rate $p\in(1/2,1]$ and to the left at rate $\bar{p}=1-p$ (we use the convention $\bar{x}=1-x$).
 The generator of this Markov process is

-where $\sigma_n$ and $\sigma_n^*$ sort the values in $n, n+1$ in decreasing and increasing order respectively.
+where $\sigma_n$ and $\sigma_n^*$ sort the values in $n, n+1$ in decreasing and increasing order, respectively.

-While some of the questions above make sense also in this setting, there is a key difficulty in that the analogue of \thmref{MG} for the ASEP --- conjectured below --- is still unproved.
-Using the methods of Ferrari and Kipnis \cite{FerrariKipnis} it can be proved that $X_0(t)/t$ converges in distribution to a random variable uniform in $[-\rho,\rho]$, where hereafter we denote $\rho=2p-1$.
+While some of the questions above make sense also in this setting, there is a key difficulty in that the analogue of Theorem~\ref{T:MG} for the ASEP (conjectured below) is still unproved.
+Using the methods of Ferrari and Kipnis~\cite{FerrariKipnis} it can be proved that $X_0(t)/t$ converges in distribution to a random variable uniform in $[-\rho,\rho]$, where hereafter we denote $\rho=2p-1$.
 Note that the particles in the exclusion process try to perform a random walk with drift $\rho$ (and they cannot go faster than that), that explains why the support of the limiting random variable is changed.
-In fact, in many ways the ASEP behaves similarly to the TASEP slowed down by a factor of $\rho$.
+In fact, in many ways the ASEP behaves similarly to the TASEP slowed down by a factor of $\rho$. \begin{conj} In the ASEP, $\lim_{t\to\infty} X_0(t)/t$ exists a.s. (and the limit is uniform on $[-\rho,\rho]$). \end{conj}